 Thus consider your budget and compare options before finalizing your decision.

-If you consider the very expensive models of coffee roaster, then you should be looking for certain type of roasters that will just about do everything automatically for you.
+If you consider the very expensive models of the coffee roaster, then you should be looking for certain types of roasters that will just about do everything automatically for you.

-All you’ll need to do is that, to simply put the green beans inside, close the lid, switch on, and voila the coffee roaster gets your bean perfectly roasted just in time!
+All you’ll need to do is that simply put the green beans inside, close the lid, switch on, and voila the coffee roaster gets your bean perfectly roasted just in time!

 Additionally, there is a rotating canister attached with these types of roaster for roasting the beans in an even fashion.